Best Apex Legends guns: Season 14 gun tier list and weapon stats

 Below you'll find our tier list of the best Apex Legends guns for Season 14, along with detailed stat tables and profiles on every weapon in the game.
 So if you're looking to gain a proper understanding of how the different guns stack up against one another with the latest changes in place, you're in the right place.

 Apex Legends best guns tier list

-There's a lot to understand about the different guns in Apex Legends.
-Sometimes a gun might be very mediocre until it receives a certain attachment, after which it becomes one of the best guns in the game.
-So take this tier list with a pinch of salt, but if you're a newer player then let these rankings guide your decisions until you know enough to make more nuanced choices.
+There's a lot of nuance to the different guns in Apex Legends.
+Sometimes a gun might be pretty underwhelming until it receives a certain attachment, after which it becomes one of the best guns in the game.
+So take this tier list with a pinch of salt, but if you're a newer player then let this tier list inform your decisions until you know enough to make more nuanced choices.